inspec/inspec/docs-chef-io/content/inspec/resources/opa_api.md

 ### result

-The `result` property checks whether query output is nil.
+The `result` property checks whether the resource query returns an empty result.

     its('result') { should be nil }